 Click here to learn more about past fellowship recipients.

 The Summer Research Fellowship Program is designed to mentor young investigators in the eating disorder field.
-Fellows accepted into the program will complete an 8-week independent research project in residence at the EDCRP.
+Fellows accepted into the program will complete an 8-week independent research project in residence at the EDCRP from June 1, 2015 to July 31, 2015.
 In completing the project, our Fellows receive supervision and mentorship, participate in current research activities, and meet weekly with our faculty.

 Fellowships will be awarded to outstanding applicants who submit a proposal that describes an original research project.
 Applicants should design a research proposal so that the project can be completed within the 8-week fellowship period.
 Successful applications will have relevance to the research interests of the EDCRP, including eating disorder classification, longitudinal outcome, neuroendocrine abnormalities, and prevention efforts.
-We especially welcome applications with a focus on eating disorder prevention or public education.
+We especially welcome applications with a focus on eating disorder prevention; implementation and dissemination of evidence-based treatments; or public education.

-It is generally not feasible to collect data during the 8-week period unless the project has been thoroughly designed and a subject pool has been identified and IRB approval obtained prior to the start of the fellowship.
+It is generally not feasible to collect data during the 8-week period unless the project has been thoroughly designed, a subject pool identified, and IRB approval obtained prior to the start of the fellowship.

 Projects that involve writing a literature review, analyzing previously collected data, or writing up a research report from data already analyzed are the most feasible to complete during the 8-week period.
 Previous awardees have also worked on masters' theses or dissertations.
 Please click here to view past project titles.